Direct Routing

 Dual-Port VRRP Direct – Provider-assigned IP

-For this configuration, Equinix assigns a default /29 (IPv4) and /64 (IPv6) for your LAN subnet.
+for IPv6 addresses for your LAN subnet.
 The first three octets are reserved for Equinix, in this order: Equinix VIP, Equinix PRI, and Equinix SEC.
 The customer gateway points to the Equinix VIP.

 Example: